patrickarlt/dev-summit-2020-js-css-for-geographers/PRESENTATION.md

 (Nate)
 Grid Layout is an extremely powerful layout model that can layout entire page areas, or small user interface elements.
 The grid is an intersecting set of horizontal and vertical lines that allows you to define fixed or flexible tracks and easily place and position elements.
+In this demo, we're using properties like "grid-column", "grid-row" and "grid-area" to have precision control over our layout.
+Our layout is really coming together; we should start thinking about how our app will look on a smart phone.
 </aside>

 ---